 The Best Personal Capital Alternative: Kubera

-Kubera is a complete wealth management app built by global citizens to help other global citizens organize and manage all of their assets and net worth from one easy-to-use platform.
+Kubera is a complete wealth management app built by global citizens to help other global citizens organize and manage all of their assets and financial planning from one easy-to-use platform.

 Kubera makes for a great Personal Capital alternative because of its focus on integrating a variety of assets.
-With Kubera, you can connect all your bank, brokerage, and cryptocurrency accounts.
-Check out the full list of the banks, brokerages, crypto exchanges and wallets, and financial institutions to which Kubera connects so you can always view the value of your entire portfolio in real-time.
+With Kubera, you can connect all your bank, brokerage, credit card, and even cryptocurrency accounts.
+In fact, you can check out the full list of the banks, crypto exchanges and wallets, and other financial institutions to which Kubera connects right now just to be sure you’ll always be able to view the value of your entire portfolio in real-time!

-Kubera also makes it easy to monitor and manage your traditional assets (investments, debts, etc.), physical assets (jewelry, art, etc.), and digital assets (domain names, trademarks, etc.) — and track their value in any major currency of your choosing.
+In addition to account-based assets, Kubera also makes it easy to monitor and manage a wide variety of traditional assets (investments, debts, etc.), physical assets (jewelry, art, etc.), and digital assets (domain names, trademarks, etc.) — and track their value in any major currency of your choosing.

-And our stock and crypto tickers make it similarly easy to keep an eye on the performance of individual stocks or cryptocurrencies.
-Add tickers to your Kubera dashboard to keep on eye on the market and make educated purchasing and selling decisions.
+And our stock and crypto tickers make it similarly easy to keep an eye on the performance of individual stock or cryptocurrency investments.
+Add these tickers to your Kubera dashboard to monitor the market and make educated purchasing and selling decisions.

-Another thing that makes Kubera a great Personal Capital alternative is our upsell-free business model.
-We charge a simple subscription fee so we don’t have to upsell our products or sell your personal information to advertisers like some financial apps (like Mint) do.
+Another thing that makes Kubera a great Personal Capital alternative for financial planning is our upsell-free business model.
+We charge a simple subscription fee so we don’t have to upsell our products or sell your personal information to advertisers like some financial apps do.
 Our commitment to securing your data is made even more clear with our bank-level security and cutting-edge encryption practices.
-We also keep your banking and crypto credentials safe using industry-leading third-party financial app aggregators.

-Summary: Kubera is the best all-in-one wealth management app for global citizens who want to self-manage diverse portfolios and safely store important financial information — all for a reasonable price.
+Summary: Kubera is the best all-in-one wealth management app for HNWIs who want to self-manage diverse portfolios for a reasonable price.

 Other Personal Capital Alternatives

-While Kubera is an all-in-one Personal Capital alternative, here are some other tools to check out if you’re only interested in using one or two specific financial features.
+While Kubera is an all-in-one Personal Capital alternative, here are some other financial planning tools to check out if you’re only interested in using one or two specific financial features.